jjesusfilho/JurisPsql/README.md

 ```

 Obs.
 You must have a recent version of devtools installed, because this
-package depends on other `tjsp` package which is only on Github.
+package imports my `tjsp` package which is only on Github.

 ## Usage